leeian1011/dsh/progression.md

 - simple loop yessir now we've just gotta sort the linked list.
 I could do something like a bubble sort or a linear sort but nah thats mind
 I'm gonna try and wrap my head around quick sorting a linked list yessir.

+- okay so my tiny pea brain just realized the way I implemeneted the linked list is horrid, i dont exactly have a head pointer nor do i have a tail pointer, and I'd have to do a lot of refactoring to implement those, I'll need to implement these if I wanted to get quicksort up and quick, so I've decided to just throw in the towel and brush up on a simpler sorting algorithm, the good old insertion sort!